anonyd0go/holbertonschool-softy-pinko-docker/task4/README.md

-# Task2 - Front-end
+# Task4 - Docker Compose
-This task expands on the previous by dividing the app into back-end and front-end.
-We also create the Dockerfile for the front-end.
-The front end will include an `Nginx` server.
+In this task we crate a [docker-compose.yml](./docker-compose.yml) file in order to simplify the way we create the apps containers.
+This allows us to create instances of the app's dependancies in their own containers and manage them all through the `docker-compose` commands.